You have stated that there is hope for every autistic child.

-Does my child need a diagnosis in order for me to do
+Does my child need a diagnosis in order for me to do the Son-Rise Program®?

 It is not necessary to have a specific diagnosis prior to using the program.
 If you, as a parent, believe that your child has developmental, social, physical or other issues that are of concern, we trust your assessment.
 We truly believe that a parent is their child’s best resource, and it is very common for parents to ‘know’ there is something different about their child long before any professional or any testing suggests this.
 We would recommend that you trust your instincts and get support and help as soon as you have a concern.

-Do you have research and studies that support the efficacy of
+Do you have research and studies that support the efficacy of the

 Yes, we do!
 Click below for information about two peer-reviewed research studies published in medical journals as well other empirical research supporting the efficacy and principles of the Son-Rise Program®:

 Can the Son-Rise Program be used in conjunction with other therapies?

 Yes, certainly!
 A number of complementary interventions have been used successfully in conjunction with the Son-Rise Program®.
 Many parents include these interventions in their Son-Rise Program®, which we wholeheartedly support.
 Since many children on the spectrum have biological, sensory and other challenges, we advocate helping these children with any area of difficulty.
 In fact, doing so can accelerate and enhance the progress occurring within a Son-Rise Program®.